-- Nonresident THB Account for Securities.
-This type of account may accept deposits or withdrawals for the purpose of investment in securities and other financial instruments, including derivative transactions traded on the Thailand Futures Exchange and the Agricultural Futures Exchange of Thailand. - 2.
+- 1. Nonresident THB Account for Securities.
+This type of account may accept deposits and withdrawals for the purpose of investment in securities and other financial instruments, including derivative transactions traded on the Thailand Futures Exchange and the Agricultural Futures Exchange of Thailand, and may make payments in relation to these transactions. - 2.
 Nonresident THB Account.
-This type of account may accept deposits or withdrawals for purposes other than investment in securities, such as the purchase of goods or services. - 3.
+This type of account may accept deposits or withdrawals for purposes other than investment in securities and other financial instruments, such as the purchase of goods or services, direct investment, granting of loans, as well as other domestic transactions. - 3.
 Special nonresident THB Account.
 This type of account may accept THB deposits for trade and investment with neighboring countries via Thai commercial banks' branches located in Vietnam, China (only Yunnan province), or countries bordering Thailand.

-One nonresident may open more than one account; however, from July 22, 2019, the total daily outstanding balances for each type of account cannot exceed THB 200 million per non-resident.
-Noresidents may transfer funds between the same types of accounts, but they are not allowed to transfer between different types of accounts.
+One nonresident may open more than one account; however, from July 22, 2019, the total daily outstanding balances for each type of account cannot exceed THB 200 million per nonresident.
+Nonresidents may transfer funds between the same types of accounts, but they are not allowed to transfer between different types of accounts.